Topics Covered in this Blog:

-If blood is red, why do veins appear as blue or green?
+If blood is red, why do veins appear blue or green?

-It’s a question that has crossed just about everyone’s mind now and then.
-There isn’t a single answer; in fact, there are many reasons why blue or green veins are visible through skin.
-Some of these include the varying wavelengths of different colors, your natural complexion, and even your Body Mass Index (BMI).
-You should also be aware that visible blue or green veins on legs can sometimes be a sign of trouble.
+There isn’t a single answer.
+In fact, there are many reasons why blue or green veins are visible through skin.
+Some of these include the varying wavelengths of different colors (observable light to the human eye), your natural complexion, your age, and even your body mass index (BMI).

 One common and potentially dangerous health condition that may be behind your visible veins is vein disease, or venous insufficiency.
-Vein disease is the underlying cause of painful, uncomfortable, and unsightly varicose veins and other venous issues.
+Vein disease is the underlying cause of varicose veins, spider veins, and other venous issues.

 Vein disease symptoms can include: